SteenOmicsLab/FLEXIQuantLF/README.md

 Example file:
 ![](documentation/images/example_file.png "This is how your input file should look like")

-The example input file can be downloaded [here](https://gitlab.com/KonstantinKahnert/poormansflex/-/tree/master/test_file).
+The example input file can be downloaded [here](https://github.com/SteenOmicsLab/FLEXIQuantLF/tree/master/test_file).

 ### Output
-FLEXIQuant LF creates the following outputs:
+FLEXIQuant-LF creates the following outputs:
 *	_FQ-LF-output_raw_scores.csv:
 This file contains the calculated raw scores for all peptides.